-For any allegation of Prohibited Conduct that allegedly occurred before the effective date of this Policy, the university will use the sexual harassment and/or sexual assault policy that was in effect at the time the Prohibited Conduct allegedly occurred for the purpose of defining conduct that constitutes a violation of policy.
-However the matter will be investigated and adjudicated using the current procedures as set forth in Section VI of this Policy.
-Complaints where all of the alleged Prohibited Conduct occurred before the effective date of this Policy will be adjudicated using the procedures for Other Prohibited Conduct set forth in Section VI.E of this Policy.
+For any allegation of Prohibited Conduct that allegedly occurred before the effective date of this Policy, the university will use the applicable policy that was in effect at the time the Prohibited Conduct allegedly occurred for the purpose of defining conduct that constitutes a violation of policy.
+However, the matter will be investigated and adjudicated using the current procedures as set forth in Section VI of this Policy.
+Complaints filed before the effective date of this Policy and that were still pending as of such effective date will be completed using the policy in effect when the Formal Complaint was filed.